khink/TK17_Bot/README.md

 Note that this is case-sensitive.

 There's also options for:
-- Blanco ("i will go voting but i'll leave it empty")
+- blanco ("I will go voting but i'll leave it empty")
-- Ik ga niet stemmen ("I will stay at home and play Rocket League")
+- niet ("I will stay at home and play Rocket League")

 ## About